Waste Isolation Pilot Plant: Congressional approval

 In November 1991, a federal judge ruled that Congress must approve WIPP before any waste, even for testing purposes, was sent to the facility.
 This indefinitely delayed testing until Congress gave its approval.
 The 102nd United States Congress passed legislation allowing use of the WIPP.
-The House of Representatives approved the facility on October 6, 1992 and the Senate passed a bill allowing the opening of the facility on October 8 of the same year.
+The U.S. House of Representatives approved the facility on October 6, 1992 and the U.S. Senate passed a bill allowing the opening of the facility on October 8 of the same year.
 The bill was met with much opposition in the Senate.
 Senator Richard H. Bryan fought the bill based on safety issues that concerned a similar facility located in Nevada, the state for which he was serving as senator.
 His efforts almost prevented the bill from passing.
 New Mexico senators Pete V. Domenici and Jeff Bingaman effectively reassured Senator Bryan that these issues would be addressed in the 103rd Congress.
-The final legislation provided safety standards requested by the House and an expedited timeline requested by the Senate.
+The final legislation provided safety standards requested by the House of Representatives and an expedited timeline requested by the Senate.

 The final legislation mandated that the Environmental Protection Agency (EPA) issue revised safety standards for the facility.
 It also required the EPA to approve testing plans for the facility within ten months.
 The legislation stated that the security standards mandated in the bill were only applicable to the WIPP in New Mexico and not to other facilities in the United States.
 This clause caused Senator Bryan to oppose the bill, as he wanted safety standards mandated by the bill to apply to the facility in Nevada as well.